Is it legal for kids to walk to school alone? And what sort of safety considerations should parents keep in mind?

 Victoria Police have a list of precautions to help kids stay safe when walking to school.
 Some of their suggestions include:

 - Pay attention to what’s going on around you.

 - Don’t wear headphones, as they may stop you from hearing danger approaching.

 - Find an easy way to get to school and home again with good crossings and as little traffic as possible.

 Some other helpful tips include:

-If you or a loved one has been injured in a motor vehicle accident, no matter what sort of motor vehicle was involved, get in touch.
-Shine’s team of expert motor vehicle accident lawyers work on a “no win, no fee” basis and can help you receive the compensation you’re entitled to.
+If something has happened to you or a loved one while walking to school, get in touch.
+Shine Lawyers’ team of expert compensation lawyers work on a No Win No Fee basis* and can help you receive the compensation you and your family are entitled to.

 Written by Shine Lawyers.
 Last modified: January 17, 2021.